 Are you a current student?
 For the programme of this academic year, check the course guide.

 Do you want to take on an extra challenge after your Master's degree in Political Science at Radboud University?
 Then a Dual degree might be something for you!
 In a Dual degree programme, you will follow two Master's programmes.
 One at Radboud University and one abroad.
-We offer three Dual degrees for Global Political Economy.
+We offer one Dual degree for International Political Economy.

 Something for you?